 Disability Equity by Design Series - Part 3: Equitable Online Environments

-This is Part 3 of a three-part webinar series that will examine how disability is framed in society and explore the power of design to promote equity.
+This is Part 3 of a three-part webinar series that will examine how disability is framed in society and explores the power of design to promote equity.
 Throughout this series we will discuss concepts that shape the disability experience as well as practical applications to the online environment that contribute to equitable learning experiences.
 Drawing from disability studies, we will answer the following questions:

 1. How is disability framed in society and in education?